theericzhang/doordash-clone/README.md

 * Created `<Navbar />` component and `<SearchBar />`, `<ShoppingCartButton />` subcomponents.
 Completed 1/6/23
 * Created `<HomeLayout />` layout components, that holds the `<Navbar />` and child elements from the `index.tsx` page.
 Completed 1/7/23
 * Created reusable & data driven `<RestaurantCarousel />` and `<RestaurantCard />` components and their subcomponents.
 Completed 1/8/23
+* Creating and Linking `<RestaurantCard />` [slug] to a new store view page.
+Completed 1/10/23

 ### In Progress
+* Establish global state for CartOverview & Store Items.
+Begin 1/14/23

+### Next Up
 * Responsive styling for existing layouts & components when viewport width is under 1800px.
-Begin 1/8/23
-* Creating and Linking `<RestaurantCard />` [slug] to a new store view page.
-Begin 1/8/23

-### Next Up
+(Backlogged, until global state management has been implemented)
 * Implement Search functionality.
 Start with stores, then cuisines and dishes.
 * Checkout flow.
 * Garner feedback.